yfp-c/CICD-with-discord-bot-and-concourse/README.md

 echo public_key_string >> ~/.ssh/authorized_keys
 ```

-replace public_key_string with the copied key from the 'cat ~/.ssh/id_rsa.pub' command
+replace public_key_string with the copied key from the 'cat ~/.ssh/id_rsa.pub' command and then login using the command below:

 ```
 ssh ubuntu@your-ip-address